jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

             with cue(1):
                 event_i(1, 0, 1)

-Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue nesting hierarchy.
+Though the start time of the event is written as 0, the actual start time of the event is 37, which is the cumulation of all the args in the cue nesting hierarchy plus pfield 2: ``32 + 4 + 1 + 0``

-* Start times are separated from event

-In the score, all the start times are set to 0, giving the responsibility of when things happen to the cue().
+The greater implication is that time can be completely decoupled from the event within the code.
+In this version of the score the start times are moved from the pfield 2 column to the the ``cue()``, and then set to 0.

 .. literalinclude:: ../../examples/tutorials/amen/amen_nest.csd
     :language: python